 The Featured Image

-Keep in mind I'm taking most of this from Facebook just for the easy screenshots, but bias can happen on any website at any time.
+Keep in mind I’m taking most of this from Facebook just for the easy screenshots, but bias can happen at any time on any website.
 Even this one.

 Think about it.
 The featured image is the first thing people see when coming across a new article.
 I’ll give a few examples, and it will soon all make sense.
 For these examples, I’m trying to start with the more obvious offenders.
 Think of it like training wheels on a bike.

 This image was taken from Liberal America’s Facebook page.
 Obviously, you can tell they cater to a liberal audience from the name in this case.
 That’s because this blog post is just the beginning of your bias-discovering journey.
 It’s a long road that never ends.

 Anyway, this is an easy one.
 Trump, the current GOP front-runner as of the time this was written, looks like he’s about to shit his pants.
 Any liberal who comes across this image on Facebook might stop long enough to check the title and see who posted it.

 Let’s look at another one.